+IV.
 HOW TO REPORT CRIME

-To report a crime, please contact the Sheriff's Department at 310-233-4600 or use the blue emergency telephones located throughout the campus.
-Pick-up telephone and dial the desired number.
+To report a crime, please contact the campus sheriff's station at (310) 233-4600 or use the blue emergency telephones located throughout the campus.
+Pick-up telephone and dial the desired number

 You may also report crime to the following campus officials who are designated as campus security authorities: